+Space-Based Weapons, including Antisatellite Weapons.
 As noted earlier, since 1995 Congress has shown renewed interest in space-based weapons to destroy enemy missiles as part of a National Missile Defense (NMD), as well as in weapons to attack satellites (antisatellite, or ASAT, systems).
 In addition to funding ground-based NMD programs, Congress added \$50 million in FY1996, \$70 million in FY1997, \$98 million in FY1998, and \$74 million in FY1999 for space based laser (SBL) research and development in the DOD appropriations bills.
 The FY1999 DOD authorization conference report directed DOD to release promptly a request for proposals (RFP) for a space based laser readiness demonstrator (SBL-RD).
 However, the Air Force Scientific Advisory Board concluded that technology is not sufficiently advanced to proceed with the SBL-RD, now renamed the Integrated Flight Experiment (IFX).
 The Air Force has restructured the program so that instead of choosing a single contractor, a Boeing-Lockheed Martin-TRW team will jointly develop the IFX, after which a spacecraft contractor will be competitively selected.
-For FY2000, Congress added \$10 million to the Air Force's \$63.8 million request for SBL and approved the \$75 million requested for defense-wide RDT&E for a total of \$148.8 million.
-For FY2001, DOD is requesting \$63 million for the Air Force program and \$75 million for defense-wide RDT&E. In the FY2001 DOD authorization bills (H.R.
-4205/S. 2549), the Senate Armed Services Committee added \$30 million to the Air Force level while the House approved the requested amounts.
-In the FY2001 DOD appropriations bills (H.R.
-4576/S. 2593), the House reduced the Air Force program by \$28 million and the defense-wide RDT&E program by \$16.6 million; the Senate Appropriations Committee added \$10 million to the Air Force program
+For FY2000, Congress added \$10 million to the Air Force's \$63.8 million request for SBL and approved the \$75 million requested for defense-wide RDT&E, for a total of \$148.8 million.
+For FY2001, DOD requested \$63 million for the Air Force program and \$75 million for defense-wide RDT&E. The FY2001 DOD authorization act (P.L.
+106-398) adds \$10 million to the Air Force level instead of the \$30 million added by the Senate, mirroring what was added in the FY2001 DOD appropriations act (P.L.
+106-259).

 As for ASAT development, the Clinton Administration terminated a program to develop a ground-based kinetic-energy ASAT ("KEAsat") interceptor in 1993, permitting only technology studies.
 Congress revived the program in FY1996, however, adding \$30 million that year, \$50 million in FY1997, and \$37.5 million in FY1998.
 President Clinton line-item vetoed the \$37.5 million on the basis that DOD has other ASAT options and did not need the KEAsat program.
 After the Supreme Court rejected the line-item veto that money was restored to DOD, and the conference report on the FY1999 DOD authorization bill (H.R.
 3616, H.Rept.
 105-736) directed DOD to obligate the funds promptly.
 However, Congress apparently was persuaded that there are other methods for achieving the objective of space control, and stated that DOD could use some of that money for other space control technologies and added \$15 million for space control technologies for FY1999.
 For FY2000, the Administration requested no funding for KEAsat, and \$9.8 million for Air Force space control technologies.
-Congress added \$7.5 million was added for KEAsat to the defensewide RDT&E budget, and \$3 million for Air Force space control technology in the FY2000 DOD appropriations act.
-Senator Smith reportedly has requested a GAO report on the status of the KEAsat program because of concern that the Army is planning to restructure it without congressional permission.
-DOD requested no funding for KEAsat and \$9.7 million for Air Force space control R&D. In the FY2001 DOD authorization bills (H.R.
-4205/S. 2549), the Senate Armed Services Committee added \$20 million for the KEAsat program and \$5 million for other Army space control technology development while the House approved the DOD requested levels.
-The House and the Senate Appropriations Committees did not add funding for this program (H.R.
-4576/S. 2593).
+For FY2000, Congress added \$7.5 million for KEAsat to the defensewide RDT&E budget (none had been requested), and \$3 million to the \$9.8 million that had been requested for Air Force space control technology.
+For FY2001, Congress approved \$9.7 million requested for Air Force space control technology, and added \$3 million for Army space control technology development (none was requested).
+The FY2001 DOD authorization act (P.L.
+106-398) specifies that the \$3 million is to be allocated to KEAsat.
+In a December 5, 2000 letter report (GAO-01-228R) to Senator Smith, GAO stated that the program was in disarray, and the \$7.5 million in FY2000 funding has not been released because there is no agreement on a spending plan for the program.